BenHCalvert/CLI_QueryTool/README.md

 ### Other Notes

 - This application was built with Node version 12.16.3 & MySQL version 8.0.22.
 - The application logic and database queries can be seen in index.js
+- When mapping home languages to IS0-639-1 codes, Spanish returns NULL because the dataset differentiates between Castilian & Catalan.
+We could fix this by updating that database row.

 ---